goshiphq/goship-cms/content/blog/how-businesses-can-prepare-for-holiday-shipping-season-2021.md

   practices and holiday shipping deadlines.
 postedAt: "1638974358202"
 news: false
-description: "Best practices for small business shippers: holiday shipping season 2021"
+description: Start preparing for the 2021 holiday shipping season to make your business more popular and profitable.
-keywords: "shipping 2021, holiday shipping 2021, shipping deadlines "
+keywords: 2021 holiday shipping season, how to prepare for holiday shipping season
-altText: Holiday Shipping for Small Business
+altText: holiday shipping 2021
-image: images/adobestock_300381696.jpeg
+image: images/goship-blog-97-.png
 ---
 With the 2021 holiday season coming up, businesses need to prepare a bit more than usual.
 Because of the COVID-19 pandemic, freight carriers have been busier than ever all year, and shipping lines are already clogged up.